Hacking Your Brain to Use Dopamine for Success

 Almost all of our habits and daily behaviours come down to how our brains work.
 Each brain is unique in so many complex ways.
 A better understanding of that black box gives us more control over how we feel, think and act.

 These days, I am reading two books in parallel.
 First one is Robert Sapolsky’s book Behave.
 Every page is a gem to get a clearer glimpse into how we humans (and some other animals, too) function.
 It answers questions I didn’t know I had.
 The second one is, Why We Sleep by Matthew Walker.
-Understanding sleep is essentially same as understanding the brain and behaviour.
+Understanding sleep is essentially the same as understanding the brain and behaviour.

 There are a lot of striking facts and ideas in each book.
 Some tasters: